Do you have a boy who is already in men’s shoe sizes? Do you feel like you always have a hard time finding shoes that fit?

 If we find a shoe that provides all of these features, your child will be good to go!
 However, you must make sure you provide your child with the correct shoe size or your child won’t get any of the benefits that the shoes have to offer.

 I will describe below the best shoes for boys who are already in men’s shoe sizes.
 I have fitted all of these shoe styles before so I am not only familiar with the type of features these shoes provide, but also how they fit.

-The shoes made by New Balance fit true to size, which means that you only need to go a half a size bigger of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+All of these shoe styles fit true to size, which means that you only need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 These shoe styles also are capable of accommodating an orthotic, so if your child needs extra support in his shoes you can easily remove the original sole and insert an orthotic.

 If your child doesn’t know how to tie his shoes but is ready to learn, you should definitely take the time to teach him, since shoes must be tied properly in order to provide good support and stability.
 I actually created an article where I explain the most effective way to teach a child how to tie his shoes.
 At the shoe store I used to work for we had a shoe tying class where we taught children how to tie their shoes with this particular shoe tying method.
 Go to the link below:

 Now that you know which are the best shoes for boys in men’s shoe sizes, you are ready to make the most informed decision.

 Please do not hesitate to contact me if you ever have trouble finding a particular shoe style for your boy with large feet.

 Do you happen to have a good fitting children’s shoe store in your area that you trust?
 Parents are always contacting me asking where they can get their children’s shoes, so it will be very helpful if you can leave your location and the name of the children’s shoe store so other parents from the same area can benefit from your experiences.